-To the patients of Heartland Primary Care,
+To the patients of Sunflower Medical Group,

 The pediatricians at Heartland Primary Care have recently reviewed our approach to vaccinations in our practice.
 As medical professionals, we feel very strongly that vaccinating children on schedule with currently available vaccines is absolutely the right thing to do for all children and young adults.
 Unfortunately, in the past several years we have watched as there has been a steady increase in the number of parents choosing not to vaccinate, to follow their own schedule, and/or delay vaccination.
 At the same time, we have seen pockets of increased vaccine-preventable diseases in the United States.